nithinskumar866/DBSCAN_algorithm/README.md

 Output: Either "Hotspot X" (with distance) or "Noise / No Hotspot", plus a small map plot showing clusters and your location.

-## 🙋‍♂️ Author
-Hari Prasath S

-## 📘 License
-Open source — free to use.